simpleledger/conceptual-specification-obsolete/README.md

 # Simple Ledger Protocol (SLP) Specification - Draft

 This specification defines a protocol for using a single Bitcoin Cash address as a general-purpose ledger which can be used in a number of interesting modes.
-In `numerical` and `token` modes, the allocation of multiple quantifiable resources can be assigned between a number of entities, whom may be represented by participating bitcoin cash addresses in `token` mode.
-In `label` and `moniker` modes, text based data can be associated with unique bitcoin cash addresses or transaction hashes.
-In `lookup` mode, participating bitcoin cash addresses can be stored as individual entities, and then text-based data can be looked up from each participating bitcoin cash addresses.
-In all modes the SLP ledger is centrally managed by a trusted party.
+In `numerical` and `token` modes, the allocation of multiple quantifiable resources can be assigned between a number of entities, whom may also be represented by participating bitcoin cash addresses.
+In `moniker` and `label` modes, text-based name resources can be associated with unique bitcoin cash addresses or transaction hashes.
+In `lookup` mode, participating bitcoin cash addresses can be stored as individual entities, and then text-based resources can be looked up from each bitcoin cash address listed within the ledger.
+In all SLP modes the ledger address is owned and managed by an oracle service.
 Implementations would simply construct a ledger's current state by examining the series of a human-readable SLP payloads at a ledger's address.

 Here is a brief description of each of the SLP modes: